The 10th Annual

 Dress:

 Black tie or military mess uniform.
-The wear of miniature medals and decorations is encouraged.
+The wearing of miniature medals and decorations is encouraged.

 Tickets: